sjayjay005/xploro/README.md

     - API access (starter template)

 *Note: Some features may be subjected to change.
-Other features may not be listed since they are under development or do not qualify as a standard / main SaaS feature.
+Other features may not be listed since they are under development or do not qualify as a standard / main Xploro feature.
 Some common features will not be listed as well.*

 ## installation